Amunet

-Amunet (/ˈæməˌnɛt/) or Imnt (The Hidden One in hieroglyphics; also spelled Amonet or Amaunet; Αμαυνι) is a primordial goddess in ancient Egyptian religion.
+Amunet (/ˈæməˌnɛt/) or Imnt (The Hidden One in hieroglyphs; also spelled Amonet or Amaunet; Αμαυνι) is a primordial goddess in ancient Egyptian religion.
 Thebes was the center of her worship through the last dynasty, the Ptolemaic Kingdom, in 30 BCE.
 She is attested in the earliest known of Egyptian religious texts and, as was the custom, was paired with a counterpart who is entitled with the same name, but in the masculine, Amun.
 They were thought to have existed prior to the beginning of creation along with three other couples representing primeval concepts.

 Description and history

 Primeval counterparts

 The goddess originated as a female doublet of the god Amun.
 Female doublets are distinguished from their male counterparts mainly by the feminine ending of their name.
 They did not receive a cult worship of their own until the late period.
 The most famous Female doublets are the four pairs of the Ogdoad of which Amunet was originally a part.
-Her name, jmnt, is a feminine noun that means "The Hidden One".As a member of the Ogdoad of Hermopolis, she represented aspects of the primeval existence before the creation: Amunet was paired with Amun—whose name also means "The Hidden One", with a masculine ending (jmn)—within this divine group, from the earliest known documentation.
+Her name, jmnt, is a feminine noun that means "The Hidden One".
+As a member of the Ogdoad of Hermopolis, she represented aspects of the primeval existence before the creation: Amunet was paired with Amun—whose name also means "The Hidden One", with a masculine ending (jmn)—within this divine group, from the earliest known documentation.
 Such pairing of deities is characteristic of the religious concepts of the ancient Egyptians.
 In early concepts known as the Ogdoad, the primeval deity group to which they belonged as "Night" (or as the determinative D41 meaning "to halt, stop, deny", suggesting the principle of inactivity or repose), was composed of four balanced couples of deities or deified primeval concepts.

 The Pyramid Texts, the earliest known religious texts of Ancient Egypt, mention "the beneficent shadow of Amun and Amunet":

 O Amun and Amunet!
 You pair of the gods, who joined the gods with their shadow.